Curriculum and School Improvement

 HSTW State Coordinator: Judith Sams, Business and Information Technology and Related Clusters, Virginia Department of Education

 Schools, districts and states contract with SREB for targeted school improvement services such as on-site coaching, technical assistance and professional development.

 One Virginia school contracted for direct services in 2017-18.
 SREB delivered two days of on-site coaching and eight days of on-site staff development at the schools.

 Making Middle Grades Work

 Engages state, district and school leaders in partnerships with teachers, students, parents and the community to raise student achievement in the middle grades.
 In addition to workshops and school visits, SREB links schools to the professional development resources they need.
 The network includes over 650 schools in 20 states.

-Virginia is a member of the Making Middle Grades Work network, with one active school in 2015-16.
-SREB delivered four days of onsite coaching and four days of onsite staff development to the schools.
+Virginia is a member of the Making Middle Grades Work network, with one active school in 2016-17.
+SREB delivered four days of on-site coaching and four days of on-site staff development to the schools.

-During the 2017-18 school year, SREB will conduct on-site professional development in districts, through a partnership with the Virginia Department of Education.
+During the 2017-18 school year, SREB conducted on-site professional development in districts through a partnership with the Virginia Department of Education.